Russian Setbacks in Ukraine, Truss' Rocky Start, US-China Microchip Wars

 Giles Whittell is an English author and journalist who has worked for the London Times as a correspondent in LA, Moscow, and Washington.
 He was the Times' chief leader-writer for three years before joining Tortoise Media in 2018.

-President, Chicago Council on Global Affairs
+CEO, Chicago Council on Global Affairs

-Ivo H. Daalder served as the US ambassador to NATO from 2009 to 2013 prior to becoming President of the Council.
+Ivo H. Daalder served as the US ambassador to NATO from 2009 to 2013.
+He joined the Council as president in 2013 and took on the new role of CEO in 2023.
 Previously, he was a senior fellow in foreign policy studies at the Brookings Institution and served as director for European affairs on President Bill Clinton’s National Security Council.
 He is the author or editor of 10 books.